 At the end of the school year, any unused funds may be rolled over to the subsequent year.
 In addition, the funds may be used at career or tech schools as well as eligible postsecondary institutions.
 This creates an incentive for parents to economize, as any unused funds may be used to help pay for college.
 However, the account does not remain open forever; it is permanently closed on the child’s 25th birthday, and any remaining funds are returned to the state’s general operating fund.

-Both the Oklahoma and United States Supreme Courts have legally cleared the way for funds from ESA programs to be used at religious schools.
-The state court ruled that a similar state scholarship program did not violate the “no aid” clause of the Oklahoma Constitution because the money was given to the parent (not the school) who then made an independent decision, free of state control.
-The court noted that this independence of choice by the parent breaks the circuit between government and religion.
+The Oklahoma Supreme Court has legally cleared the way for funds from ESA programs to be used at religious schools.
+The court ruled that a similar state scholarship program did not violate the “no aid” clause of the Oklahoma Constitution because the money was given to the parent (not the school) who then made an independent decision, free of state control.
+They noted that this independence of choice by the parent breaks the circuit between government and religion.
 This precedent, as well as a recent decision by the U.S. Supreme Court, effectively surpass any legal obstacles that stand in the way of a universal ESA program.

 The unique circumstances created by the coronavirus pandemic have magnified the need for universal ESAs, the Courts have clarified their legality, and public support is high.
 If the legislature truly believes in improving educational outcomes in our state, they must not let this opportunity to implement meaningful school choice reform go to waste.